orlowdev/or-release/README.md

 According to the Semantic Versioning specification, releases that have a MAJOR version of **0** are not considered stable.
 Breaking changes for these releases bump MINOR version instead of the MAJOR one.
 These rules also apply if you use @priestine/versions - by default, your versions will have MAJOR version of **0**.
 The changelog is created with MAJOR changes separate from MINOR ones, though.
 You can provide this option to exit the experimental stage.
 The closest release will be `1.0.0`, thus declaring public API.

 Applying this option is irreversible.
 This option is only applicable if you don't have releases with MAJOR version higher than **0**.
 Otherwise, your project is considered to have public API declared already and you cannot publish `0.x.x` versions anymore.

+#### Dry Run

+Execute the command but skip publishing the release.
+May be useful for debugging or just to check what version your application is going to have next.

 ## Caveats